-My eight-year-old’s current obsession lately is slime.
+My daughter’s current obsession lately is slime.
 Creating it, buying it, making messes with it.
 I’ve been wanting to make snow dough for ages – it’s the only tactile activity we hadn’t yet experienced.
 I think the only thing that was holding me back was the fact that you have to cook it, but now that I’ve done it I know how easy it is and I want to share this simple craft with you all was well.

 First decide what kind of look you want to go for with your dough.
 You can easily make it fit into any theme by adding food coloring and colored glitter.
 We were initially going to stick to the snow theme and just add glitter, but what child can resist food coloring?